top of page

 9. After conquering Jerusalem and most of Israel, the Romans headed south to conquer the southern strongholds around the Dead Sea region and Masada.

-10. Masada was the last stronghold of the Israelites that existed, and the Romans amassed their troops there in the fall of 73 AD.
+10. Masada was the last Israelite stronghold that existed in the land, and the Romans amassed their troops there in the fall of 73 AD.

 Places of Interest